marklogic-community/marklogic-state-conductor/README.md

 # MarkLogic State Conductor

-The _MarkLogic State Conductor_ is an event-based orchestrator for manipulating MarkLogic database documents.
-State Conductor state machines are defined using a subset of [Amazon States Language (ASL)](https://states-language.net/spec.html).
-State actions are defined using server-side modules.
+The _MarkLogic State Conductor (MLSC)_ allows a developer or architect to define state machines which govern how data moves through a set of [MarkLogic Data Hub](https://docs.marklogic.com/datahub/) Steps, and optionally through other custom processing actions.
+MLSC state machines are defined using a subset of [Amazon States Language (ASL)](https://states-language.net/spec.html).
+Actions to run a DHF Step or Flow are included, and any other state actions can be defined using server-side modules.

-The _State Conductor_ can be used to perform an arbitrary number of context-based processing actions on a subset of documents.
-Actions could include: invoking a [MarkLogic Data Hub](https://docs.marklogic.com/datahub/) flow, transforming a document, applying metadata, or calling an external process.
+The _State Conductor_ can be used to perform an arbitrary number of actions, in any order, and with branching or other logic based on document content, or context that is passed from state to state.
+Actions could include: invoking a _Data Hub_ flow, transforming a document, applying metadata, manipulating or querying side-car documents, or invoking a non-DHF process.
+On premise, these actions can include calling out to another process via HTTP or posting to an event queue.

-The _State Conductor_ requires a "Driver" to process documents and move them through the installed Flows' states.
+The _State Conductor_ requires a [Driver](#drivers) to process documents and move them through the installed state machines' states.
 The _State Conductor_ supports a [Data Services](https://github.com/aclavio/marklogic-state-conductor/tree/develop/state-conductor-dataservices) driver, and a [CoRB2](https://github.com/marklogic-community/corb2) driver.

+---

+The _State Conductor_ allows a division of labor among different personas, where business analysts or architects analyze and define the overall flow of data through the system, developers convert that to a state machine configuration, and MarkLogic experts define the DHF Steps or other processes to perform on each state transition.
+Conversely, architects can define state machines which are then consumed and discussed by less-technical experts with business knowledge.

+MLSC uses a variant of Amazon States Language as inspiration for the state machine definition files, so it is familiar to some AWS users and is flexible in the same ways AWS States Language is flexible.

+In addition to defining a flexible set of states and transitions via state machines, MLSC ensures that the state of every record is tracked and managed via state-oriented metadata in “execution documents.”

+Should you use MLSC for your project?
+See [Applicability](#applicability)

+---

 1. [Quick Start Guide](https://github.com/aclavio/marklogic-state-conductor/wiki/QUICKSTART)
 2. [Installation](#installation)